ADA-GWU/understanding-the-systems-with-complex-connections-alizadeht/README.md

 Hello, this is the first assignment for the Principles of Distributed Systems.
 The concept is about Understanding the systems with complex connections.
 Therefore, I write a client and server software (two separate applications) that interact through the sockets.
 Thus, I need to start 3 server applications manually.
 The client application shall require an input number: when entered, one of the server applications  shall respond with double the entered number.

+How to install: download as a zip file from GitHub.

 To run the code: open the terminal(4 window, 1 for client, 3 for server app) For each window, write the code below:

+P.S: cd filepath is a must!

+e.g: cd /Users/turalalizada/Desktop/understanding-the-systems-with-complex-connections-alizadeht

+You can compile the code and run the application on any OS.

 1.Server1 -> gcc -o server1 server.c
               ./server1 12345 (starting server1 in port 12345)